 One of the most striking observations from the survey results is that the overwhelming majority of respondents felt confident in their chart-abstracted measure results.
-Ninety-five percent of people surveyed feel that, for the most part, their chart-abstracted measure results accurately reflect the quality of care at their organization.
+95% of people surveyed feel that, for the most part, their chart-abstracted measure results accurately reflect the quality of care at their organization.

 What’s more, is that the majority of hospitals feel that their measure results are better than they were five years ago.
 I should mention that the majority of respondents have been working in this field for over 10 years.

 How have chart-abstracted measures changed over the last five years?

 What are some reasons for the better results?
 Well a couple of industry changes could be responsible for the change.
 Respondents pointed toward a few common themes: better technology, less measures to abstract and better physician compliance.